Title III Parent, Family, and Community Engagement Requirements

 - Literacy training that leads to economic self-sufficiency (e.g., teaching adults to read)

-- Age appropriate education to prepare children for success in school and life experiences
+- Age appropriate education to prepare children for success in school and life experiences1

 Family outreach and training provide parents with the required parent and family literacy services, activities, and trainings needed to improve their English language skills.
-These services enhance the academic achievement of English learners and immigrant students.
+These services enhance the academic achievement of English learners and immigrant students and their families.